nepovtor/Calculator-id/README.md

 # IP Subnet Calculator

 This is a simple web-based subnet calculator.
 Enter an IP address in CIDR notation and the tool will display the subnet mask, network and broadcast addresses, and the available host range.
-Detailed steps for each calculation are also shown.
+Detailed steps for each calculation are presented one at a time with **Next** and **Previous** buttons for easy navigation.

 The interface uses a modern design with a dark gradient background and cyan highlights.